 It does seem clear that human techno-economic systems are associated (in present form, at least) with a tendency towards resource depletion, in particular towards depletion of the capacity to assimilate the consequences of unconstrained economic growth back into our environment.
 Clearly, human techno-economic systems have the capacity to emerge in harmful forms.
 But if we are to find viable pathways beyond our present global ecological, techno-economic, social and cultural dilemmas, our efforts to create these better futures will benefit from the most comprehensive and thorough understandings of current realities and future possibilities that we can construct.
 Better knowledge of how our basic physical foundations operate is an essential part of this.
 Hopefully, this article makes some small contribution to improvement of one limited area of knowledge, in a way that can assist the work of the futures studies community.
 Far more important than contributing content in this specific area of knowledge though, the value of this article depends on drawing attention to the more pressing importance for establishing an interest in deepening intellectual rigor in futures studies.
 The bigger issue here is the question of how, in a massively transdisciplinary field, we can ensure that important nuance does not simply merge into the background noise as we shift focus from detailed specialisation to general, sweeping overview and back again.

 To address this issue, a deeper appreciation of how rifts arise in the first place between science and narrative will be valuable.
-Extending the search for the origin of misunderstandings, such as those relating to the second law, to the underlying cognitive and cultural processes by which truths are made, may ultimately help us to move beyond Snow’s divide between the humanities and sciences.
+Extending the search from the origin of misunderstandings, such as those relating to the second law, to the underlying cognitive and cultural processes by which truths are made, may ultimately help us to move beyond Snow’s divide between the humanities and sciences.
 And by looking beyond the divide, we have the opportunity to find grounds for mutual understanding that might lead to futures work that can contribute to a profound healing of the world itself.